-Human rights advocacy groups and LGBTQ rights watchdogs around the world have issued warnings that the situation in Afghanistan following the Taliban's coup will lead to increased persecution of LGBTQ+ people there.
+It comes as human rights advocacy groups and LGBTQ rights watchdogs around the world issued warnings that the situation in Afghanistan following the Taliban's coup will lead to increased persecution of LGBTQ+ people there.

 “As Afghanistan falls to the Taliban, members of the LGBTIQ community are among those at greatest risk of suffering under Taliban rule," tweeted the Organization for Migration, Refuge and Asylum.
 “The international community must act quickly and decisively to aid all those fleeing persecution."